Progent: Securing AI Agents with Privilege Control

 \subsection{Threat Model}

 \paragraph{Attacker Goal} The attacker's goal is to disrupt the agent's task-solving flow, leading to the agent performing unauthorized actions that benefit the attacker in some way.
 Since the agent interacts with the external environment via tool calls, such dangerous behaviors exhibit as malicious tool calls at \cref{line:vanilla-env} of \cref{algo:execution-vanilla}.
 Given the vast range of possible outcomes from tool calls, the attacker could cause a variety of downstream damages.
-For instance, as shown in~\cite{debenedetti2024agentdojo,chen2024agentpoison}, the attacker could induce dangerous database erasure operations and unauthorized financial transactions.
+For instance, as shown in~\cite{debenedetti2024agentdojo,zhang2024agent}, the attacker could induce dangerous data erasure operations and unauthorized financial transactions.

-\paragraph{Attacker Capabilities} Our threat model outlines practical constraints on the attacker's capabilities and captures a wide range of attacks.
+\paragraph{Attacker Capabilities} Our threat model outlines practical constraints on the attacker's capabilities.
 We assume the attacker can manipulate the agent's external data source in the environment \env{}, such as an email, to embed malicious commands.
 When the agent retrieves such data via tool calls, the injected command can alter the agent's behavior.
 However, we assume the user \user{} is benign, and as such, the user's input query is always benign.
 In other words, in terms of \cref{algo:execution-vanilla}, we assume that the user query $\obs_0$ is benign and any observation $\obs_i$ ($i>0$) can be controlled by the attacker.
-This setting captures indirect prompt injection attacks~\cite{debenedetti2024agentdojo} and poisoning attacks against agents' memory or knowledge bases~\cite{chen2024agentpoison}.
-Additionally, the attacker may potentially introduce malicious tools to the set of tools \tools{} available for the agent~\cite{zhang2024agent}.
-However, the attacker cannot modify the agent's internals, such as training the model or changing its system prompt.
+However, the attacker cannot modify the agent's internals, such as changing the model or its system prompt.
 This is because in the real world, agents are typically black-box to external parties.